zradlicz/Pen-Plotter/README.md

 # Pen Plotter
 I designed and built a Pen Plotter to plot generative art.
-I will detail all the CAD models, assembly, schematics and code.
+This document is mostly for me in case I waant to come back and improve my design, so I won't go into detail on assembly or how to actually get it working.
+Feel free to use the STLs to print your own.
+I will warn you some of the hole sizes are too small for the harware and shafts, and a lot of dremel work was required to get it to fit together.
+I lost my Inventor liscense before I got to make improvements, so I'm just calling this project finished.

 ## BOM